 The fundraising festival won Event of the Year at the inaugural Alt Reading Awards and was nominated for two Pride of Reading Awards and a Reading Cultural Award for Best Festival in 2017.

-Dave (right) said: “Although we felt there was an appetite in the town for an event like AYL we didn't expect it to grow so quickly and become a real focus in Reading's event calendar.
+Dave (below right) said: “Although we felt there was an appetite in the town for an event like AYL we didn't expect it to grow so quickly and become a real focus in Reading's event calendar.

 “The general sense that the festival has become its ‘own thing’ has been completely unexpected.”